Islamic Republic of Iran Air Force: Current inventory

 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there ahead of the Gulf War in 1991.
 In 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.
 In late 2014, Iran returned 130 military aircraft to Iraq.
+Including Sukhoi Su-25K ground attack jets.